-The scenery of Waterford’s ‘copper coast’ is a treat in store on a visit to the South-East – and the savvy traveller will also bear in mind the possibility of a visit to talented chef Eugene Long’s restaurant, The Copper Hen.
+The scenery of Waterford’s ‘copper coast’ is a treat in store for visitors to the South-East – and the savvy traveller will also plan to fit in a visit to The Copper Hen, run by talented chef Eugene Long and his wife Sinead Frisby.

-A short move – from Tramore – to this lovely space above Mother McHugh’s pub has put the small village of Fenor firmly on the map.
+A short move – from Tramore – to this lovely space above Mother McHugh’s pub has put the small village of Fenor firmly on the food lovers' map.

 Everything used in the kitchen is carefully sourced and suppliers proudly credited on the menu include Comeragh Mountain Lamb, Hereford beef along with local pork and free range chicken.
 Dishes suitable for coeliacs and vegetarians are highlighted too.